-The car rental price in Montenegro depends on how early you book, where you book, and also on the travel season.
+The car rental price in Montenegro depends on how early you book, what type of car, which agency you book from, and also on the travel season.
 The highest demand for hiring a car in Montenegro is during July and August.
 It is a high season for traveling in Montenegro.

 You can expect prices to double or even triple if you book last minute for the summer season.

 Also, the longer the rental period, the lower the daily car hire rate.

 To give you an idea of what to expect, a day rate for hiring a car in Montenegro for a week in high season is around 37 EUR per day, while off-season it is only 20 EUR per day or even less, if you hire for one week or longer.

 If you need a car just for 1 day, you will pay around 55 EUR per day in summer.

 If you take a car for the whole month, the price will drop to around 28 EUR per day in summer.*